Koha-Community/kohadocs/en/source/02_administration.rst

     This is a pay service, you must contact Baker & Taylor to subscribe to this service before setting these options.

-`BakerTaylorEnabled <#BakerTaylorEnabled>`__
-''''''''''''''''''''''''''''''''''''''''''''

-Default: Don't add

-Asks: \_\_\_ Baker and Taylor links and cover images to the OPAC and staff client.
-This requires that you have entered in a username and password (which can be seen in image links).

-Values:

--  Add

--  Don't add

-Description:

--  This preference makes it possible to display Baker & Taylor content (book reviews, descriptions, cover images, etc.) in both the Staff Client and the OPAC.
-Libraries that wish to display Baker & Taylor content must first register and pay for this service with Baker & Taylor (http://www.btol.com).
-If Baker & Taylor content is enabled be sure to turn off other cover and review services to prevent interference.

-    **Important**

-    To use this you will need to also set the `BakerTaylorUsername & BakerTaylorPassword <#btuserpass>`__ system preferences

 `BakerTaylorBookstoreURL <#BakerTaylorBookstoreURL>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''